Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11Vtt Sportif P. Guilbaud Le Grand Bornand Tourisme 11

 – Le Grand-Bornand 1:25,000 mountain bike route map: €3

-One of the most popular spots in the bike park is the Grand Tour du Grand-Bornand, a cross-country itinerary rated “red”, starting from the highest point of the mountain bike area, for a sporty descent to the village via the Col des Annes and the foothills of the Aravis mountain range.
+One of the most popular spots in the bike park is the Grand Tour du Grand-Bornand, a red-rated cross-country route starting at the highest point of the mountain bike area, for a sporty descent into the village via the Col des Annes and the foothills of the Aravis mountain range.

-A ski lift allows you to take advantage of the itineraries.
+A ski lift will take you up and down the itineraries.
 A water jet is available at the Rosay gondola.

-You can also take advantage of the 250 km of signposted and groomed mountain bike trails in the Aravis massif, with numerous inter-resort circuits to enjoy with family and friends.
+You can also take advantage of the 250km of signposted and groomed mountain bike trails in the Aravis massif, with a number of inter-resort circuits to enjoy with your family or friends.

 The schools And their supervised activities